ppossanzini/MapZilla/docs/source/Dynamic-and-ExpandoObject-Mapping.md

 # Dynamic and ExpandoObject Mapping

-AutoMapper can map to/from dynamic objects without any explicit configuration:
+MapZilla can map to/from dynamic objects without any explicit configuration:

 ```c#
 public class Foo {